phunguyenduc28/Hands-on-Planning-Project/README.md

 ### NOTE - I am using my own localisation package which we developed for Hands-on-Localisation first lab which provides me the odometry

+Set up the RTAB mapping package first through the word file which I have provided.

 ## Running the RTAB mapping package
 Start the simulation in one terminal.
 In another terminal, start RTAB mapping with the following launch file after sourcing the workspace
 ```bash